How the average American can save $1,155 a year by not paying credit card interest rate fees! Here’s how!

 That’s crazy; you’d end up paying SO MUCH more for the exact same item, all due to one score.
 Hopefully, this example highlights why having a good credit score is important and exactly how it impacts your interest rate and of course, your money.

-How to pay less in credit card interest fee’s
+How to avoid paying credit card interest fees

 Have none of this matter to you by paying your cards off in full every month!
 HA!
 That will show them!

 I fully realize that this is an “easy say, hard do” piece of advice.
 If you are in the position to do this then, by all means, DO IT!
-If you can’t manage it quite yet, then work off your debt with debt avalanche method, (which has a higher probability of success vs. debt snowball method).
+If you can’t manage it quite yet, then work off your debt with debt snowball method, (which has a higher probability of success vs. debt avalanche).
 Work towards decreasing your debt, and then only spending what you can pay off in full that next bill cycle.
-Again, “easy say, hard do” but that’s the goal, right?
+Again, “easy say, hard do” but this is the goal of how to use credit.

 Make partial payments a few times a month

 If you can’t pay them off in full every month, and if you get paid bi-weekly, pay some of your bill off with each paycheck.
-Don’t wait until you get the next statement; just pay it now, which reduces your daily accruing interest by decreasing your balance.
+Don’t wait until the billing cycle closes; just pay it now, which reduces your daily accruing interest by decreasing your balance.

 I used this method for a year or so when I was starting my professional career.
 As a new Exec, I wasn’t making that much money but had all of the expenses of moving and setting up a new apartment.
-This was in my spend-happy days, so I wasn’t too concerned with money, but I did not my interest fees!
+This was in my spend-happy days, so I wasn’t too concerned with money, but I hated paying any fees.